Retirement 101: How to Start Saving for Retirement

 Here is a list of typical retirement accounts and their contribution limits:

-1. Roth IRA: As of the tax year 2023, the maximum contribution limit for a Roth IRA is $6,500 for those under 50 years old and $7,500 for those 50 years or older.
-Roth IRAs are terrific tools for investing post-taxed monies into stocks, mutual funds, and other investments.
+1. Roth IRA: As of the tax year 2024, the maximum contribution limit for a Roth IRA is $7,000 for those under 50 and $8,000 for those 50 and older.
+Roth IRAs are terrific tools for investing post-taxed monies in stocks, mutual funds, and other investments.

-2. Traditional IRA: As of the tax year 2023, the maximum contribution limit for Traditional IRAs for those below 50 years old is $6,500 and $7,500 for those 50 years old or older.
+2. Traditional IRA: As of the tax year 2024, the maximum contribution limit for Traditional IRAs for those under 50 is $7,000 and $8,000 for those 50 and older.
 Traditional IRAs present a tax-deferred way to save money early in your career before contribution limits are phased out.

-3. Employee Sponsored 401(k): As of the tax year 2023, the maximum contribution limit for an employer-sponsored 401(k) for those below 50 years old is $22,500 and $33,000 for those 50 or older.
-Employer-matching contributions are funds added to your 401(k) by your employer in addition to your cash contributions to encourage employees to save.
+3. Employee-sponsored 401(k): As of the tax year 2024, the maximum contribution limit for an employer-sponsored 401(k) for those under 50 is $23,000 and $33,500 for those 50 or older.
+Employer-matching contributions are funds added to your 401(k) by your employer and your cash contributions to encourage employees to save.

 Now that you have decided to begin saving for retirement and determined how much money you want to save, it is time to decide which online brokerage to choose.